ulif/diceware/docs/wordlists.rst

          but the `long EFF wordlist`_ (see below), because it is more secure and more comfortable to use.

-Currently (v0.10) we provide the following lists:
+Currently (v1.0) we provide the following lists:

+- `ca` (8192/2^13 words)

+  A list of Catalan words.
+Compiled by `@jawlenskys`_ from Debian dict file for Catalan and a selection of most used Catalan Wikipedia words.
+This list provides the `prefix property`_.

 - `de` (7776/6^5 words)